 Get familiar with serving sizes so you know exactly how much of your selected fruits/vegetables to consume for a day.
 Check out Health Canada | Vegetables and Fruit Serving Sizes for more examples of fruit and vegetable serving sizes.

-Step 3: Consume at least 5 servings of fruits and vegetables today!
+Step 3: Consume a variety of fruits and vegetables today!
 (All day long)

-You’ve picked your favorites and learned about serving sizes — so, consume at least five servings of fruits and vegetables today!
-When getting your breakfast/lunch/dinner, try to incorporate at least one to two servings of fruit/vegetable in it.
+You’ve picked your favorites and learned about serving sizes — so, consume a variety of fruits and vegetables today!
+When getting your breakfast/lunch/dinner, try to incorporate some fruits/vegetables with it.

 - Mix them in a smoothie.
-This is the most effective method.
+The most effective method.
 You can easily take in 2–3 servings this way!